deepskystacker/DSS/Installers/README.txt

     Turn off keyboard tracking for the spin boxes so the values are only read when the entry field loses focus.

+3. Improve mouse wheel handling for MTF slider controls so that the slider movement is proportional to the amount the mouse wheel is rotated.

 Changes for DeepSkyStacker 6.2.1
 ================================